dotnet/csharpstandard/standard/expressions.md

 - It is a compile-time error for the body to contain a `goto` statement, a `break` statement, or a `continue` statement whose target is outside the body or within the body of a contained anonymous function.
 - A `return` statement in the body returns control from an invocation of the nearest enclosing anonymous function, not from the enclosing function member.

 It is explicitly unspecified whether there is any way to execute the block of an anonymous function other than through evaluation and invocation of the *lambda_expression* or *anonymous_method_expression*.
-In particular, the compiler may choose to implement an anonymous function by synthesizing one or more named methods or types.
+In particular, a compiler may choose to implement an anonymous function by synthesizing one or more named methods or types.
 The names of any such synthesized elements shall be of a form reserved for compiler use ([§6.4.3](lexical-structure.md#643-identifiers)).

 ### 12.19.4 Overload resolution